0xC-Diamond/VPS_tutorial_draft/README.md

 ### Example how to claim rewards from the "Free Token Task!"
 ```
 Calling ClaimReward
-✔ Enter the task id … 6GbpHRK3duDbo3dCEFXuJ2KD5Hg6Yo4A9LyHozeE7rjN
+✔ Enter the task id … 4ipWnABntsvJPsAkwyMF7Re4z39ZUMs2S2dfEm5aa2is
-✔ Enter the stakePotAccount address … FnQm11NXJxPSjza3fuhuQ6Cu4fKNqdaPkVSRyLSWf14d
+✔ Enter the stakePotAccount address … stakepotaccountsP9iQfvCxMeS7RNNgrSVTDyxJRPQ
-✔ Enter the beneficiaryAccount address (Address that the funds will be transferred to) … 5aU9fdhjpe2sZKzZ858tV1ZDGjht1Q1UQewEphdo5meZ
+✔ Enter the beneficiaryAccount address (Address that the funds will be transferred to) … HERE_YOUR_WALLET_PUBLIC_ADDRESS
 ✔ Enter the path to Claimer wallet … /home/koii/koii-node/namespace/staking_wallet.json
 Success
 ```
-6GbpHRK3duDbo3dCEFXuJ2KD5Hg6Yo4A9LyHozeE7rjN represents the Task ID
+4ipWnABntsvJPsAkwyMF7Re4z39ZUMs2S2dfEm5aa2is represents the Task ID
-FnQm11NXJxPSjza3fuhuQ6Cu4fKNqdaPkVSRyLSWf14d represents the Task Creator ID
+stakepotaccountsP9iQfvCxMeS7RNNgrSVTDyxJRPQ represents the Stake Pot Account
-5aU9fdhjpe2sZKzZ858tV1ZDGjht1Q1UQewEphdo5meZ represents the Wallet that will receive the claimed Coins
+HERE_YOUR_WALLET_PUBLIC_ADDRESS represents the Wallet that will receive the claimed Coins
 /home/koii/koii-node/namespace/staking_wallet.json represents the default path to your staking wallet

 ### Example how to Unstake from the "Free Token Task!"
 ```
 1. Calling Withdraw staked funds from task
-✔ Enter the task id … 6GbpHRK3duDbo3dCEFXuJ2KD5Hg6Yo4A9LyHozeE7rjN
+✔ Enter the task id … 4ipWnABntsvJPsAkwyMF7Re4z39ZUMs2S2dfEm5aa2is
 ✔ Enter the submitter wallet path address … /home/koii/koii-node/namespace/staking_wallet.json

 Gives error but don't worry, follow on with next step ->

 2.Calling ClaimReward
-✔ Enter the task id … 6GbpHRK3duDbo3dCEFXuJ2KD5Hg6Yo4A9LyHozeE7rjN
+✔ Enter the task id … 4ipWnABntsvJPsAkwyMF7Re4z39ZUMs2S2dfEm5aa2is
 ✔ Enter the stakePotAccount address … stakepotaccountUSDX2sDSAcq8ZEvA3Tiv7tRpJ1Dv
-✔ Enter the beneficiaryAccount address (Address that the funds will be transferred to) … YOUR-ADDRESS
+✔ Enter the beneficiaryAccount address (Address that the funds will be transferred to) … HERE_YOUR_WALLET_PUBLIC_ADDRESS
 ✔ Enter the path to Claimer wallet … /home/koii/koii-node/namespace/staking_wallet.json
 Success
 ```
-6GbpHRK3duDbo3dCEFXuJ2KD5Hg6Yo4A9LyHozeE7rjN represents the Task ID
+4ipWnABntsvJPsAkwyMF7Re4z39ZUMs2S2dfEm5aa2is represents the Task ID
-stakepotaccountUSDX2sDSAcq8ZEvA3Tiv7tRpJ1Dv represents the Stake Pot Account
+stakepotaccountsP9iQfvCxMeS7RNNgrSVTDyxJRPQ represents the Stake Pot Account
-YOUR-ADDRESS represents the Wallet that will receive the claimed Coins
+HERE_YOUR_WALLET_PUBLIC_ADDRESS represents the Wallet that will receive the claimed Coins
 /home/koii/koii-node/namespace/staking_wallet.json represents the default path to your staking wallet

 ## Additional way to claim rewards using Koii_claimer:

 Here you need to create json file that contains the task configurations you wanna claim its rewards
 First: